-Following several months of operational losses by the lessees due to minimal revenue and taking into consideration the ongoing impact on the hospitality sector, a rental deferral programme was approved for the Trust's Malaysian properties, ie. reducing the lease rentals by 50% for twenty-four months commencing 1 July 2020 until 30 June 2022, with the difference between the original and reduced rental amounts to be paid on a staggered basis within seven years after the rental adjustment period or over the remaining tenures of the existing leases, whichever is earlier.
+During the financial year, the rental deferral programme which was approved for the Trust's Malaysian properties was still in effect, i.e. reducing the lease rentals by 50% for twenty-four months commencing 1 July 2020 until 30 June 2022, with the difference between the original and reduced rental amounts to be paid on a staggered basis within seven years after 30 June 2022 or over the remaining tenures of the existing leases, whichever is earlier.
 The programme does not involve any waiver of the rentals as the difference will be paid to YTL REIT over time, and the payments (unlike rental waivers) will increase the distributable income for the benefit of YTL REIT's unitholders in the relevant financial years ahead.